uSay-Shiozaki/SSL_Annotation_Tool/README.md

 ## Operations
 ### Start
    #### SSL
-   Run Self-Supervised Learning with the JSON file of a user, using small iBOT weights [available].
+   Run Self-Supervised Learning with the JSON file of a user, using small iBOT weights [available](https://lf3-nlp-opensource.bytetos.com/obj/nlp-opensource/archive/2022/ibot/vits_16/checkpoint_teacher.pth).
    #### SmSL iBOT
-   Run Semi-Supervised Learning on the selected images with iBOT.
+   Run Semi-Supervised Learning on the selected images with [iBOT](https://github.com/bytedance/ibot).
    #### SmSL SwAV
-   Run Semi-Supervised Learning on the selected images with SwAV.
+   Run Semi-Supervised Learning on the selected images with [SwAV](https://github.com/facebookresearch/swav).
 We recommend using SwAV if the images are low-resolution images.
    #### Load Annotation Data
    Load a JSON file of annotation data and Display images.
  ### Export